qhyou11/xk6-dns/README.md

-# xk6-tcp
+# xk6-dns

-A k6 extension for sending strings to TCP port
+A k6 extension for dns lookup test.

 ## Build